futoin/core-js-ri-asyncsteps/README.md

 There is also a family of async loop functions for unconditional iteration, iteration over data or iteration with count limit.

+Since FTN12 v1.8, Mutex and Throttle synchronization primitive have been provided.

 # Installation for Node.js